Skip to content

 52 King St, Lancaster LA1 1RE

-Grade II listed pub from 1769 with Lancaster's best hidden beer garden — a split-level patio tucked behind the building, invisible from the street.
+Grade II listed pub from 1769 with a split-level patio behind the King Street building, invisible from the street.
 Traditional Mitchells pub with cask ale and live music.
 Reopened in 2025 and back on form.

 Full pub page Garden faces 200° · medium